How Long Should A Furnace Last?

 Therefore, the heater will turn on more often, and depending on the temperature in your home, it will likely stay on longer.
 So, while these two might seem unrelated, keeping your ducts in good condition should help your air conditioner and heater last longer.

-A Final Note On How Long You Can Expect Your Furnace To Last
+Final Note On How Long You Can Expect Your Furnace To Last

+Maintenance is vital if you want to delay a furnace replacement.
+Depending on where you live, you also need your furnace in operating condition during the winter to stay safe and healthy.
 If you think your heater might be going out, you might be right.
 The less efficient your furnace gets, and the more frequently you have to call an HVAC company to repair your system, the closer it is.